bmeurant/technical-docs/software-architecture/api-fundamentals/api-performance.md

 The performance of [[real-time-communication|real-time communication patterns]] is measured differently from traditional request-response APIs.
 The focus shifts from individual request latency to connection management and message delivery latency.

-*   **Connection Scalability**: A key challenge is managing a large number of persistent connections (WebSockets or SSE).
+*   **Connection [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: A key challenge is managing a large number of persistent connections (WebSockets or SSE).
 This consumes significant server memory and can become a bottleneck.
 Architectures often rely on specialized gateways or servers (e.g., built with Node.js, Go, or Erlang) designed for high concurrency.
 *   **Message Latency**: For applications like online gaming or financial trading, the time it takes for a message to travel from server to client (and vice-versa for WebSockets) is the most critical metric.
 *   **Resource Usage**: Unlike stateless HTTP requests, stateful connections require careful resource management.
 A poorly managed connection lifecycle can lead to memory leaks and degraded performance over time.